Free Guide · Updated 2026 · FDA-Aligned

 Live correlation of SBOM components to NVD, CISA KEV, ICS-CERT, vendor PSIRTs, and H-ISAC.
 Daily digest routed to a named triage owner.

-- Threat intel subscriptions active (H-ISAC, CISA, vendor PSIRTs)
+- Deliverables.
+SBOM-to-CVE pipeline running in production; threat intel subscriptions active (H-ISAC, CISA, vendor PSIRTs); on-call rotation defined.

-Product Security · SOC / Managed Service Partner
+- Owners.
+Product Security · SOC / Managed Service Partner.

-FDA guidance §VI.A - monitoring must be active, not aspirational, the moment devices are in the field.
+- FDA / Standards tie.
+FDA guidance VI.A: monitoring must be active, not aspirational, the moment devices are in the field.

 Stand Up the CVD Inbox